-Betcha didn’t know that Risotto can be made with plain old rice, wine and grocery store block Parmesan for a total cost of about $3.55.
-If you’re feeling flush, of course, use the best ingredients you have on hand.
-If your primary concern is saving money, a Risotto like this could be made with no wine at all.
+Betcha didn’t know that Risotto can be made with plain old rice, wine and grocery store block Parmesan for well under five bucks?
+If you don’t have or don’t want to use wine, a Risotto like this could be made with no wine at all.
 Just use a bit more stock and add about a tablespoon (to taste) of white wine vinegar to finish.
 If money’s no object, of course, use the best ingredients you have on hand.